coldtype/coldtype/docs/tutorials/overview.rst

 If you familiar with DrawBot, you might think you need to write some code to do that, but one of the core tenets of coldtype is that rendering and rasterizing are handled by the renderer, not by the source code.
 This makes some things that are easy in DrawBot difficult in Coldtype, but it also makes many things that are difficult in DrawBot extremely easy in Coldtype.

-If you have you’re program running, to render what you have so far to disk, just focus on the Coldtype viewer window and hit the ``a`` key on your keyboard.
-That should print some things out on the command-line, including the path a png file.
+If you have you’re program running, to render what you have so far to disk, you can focus on the Coldtype viewer window and hit the ``a`` key on your keyboard.
+That should print some things out on the command-line, including the path of a brand-new png file.

+A few notes:

+* The name of the file created is the name of the source file combined with the name of the function.
+So in this case, the ``sample_text`` function rendered to a png called ``renders/overview_sample_text.png``.
+The ``renders`` folder is automatically created by the renderer.
+(All of this can be customized, but this is the default behavior for all non-animation graphics.)

-Why ``a``?
-That stands for "all," as in ``render-all``.
+* ``a`` stands for "all," as in ``render-all``.
 In Coldtype there is a distinction between rendering all of what a file represents, versus just a segment (workarea) of what a file represents.
-If you're coding a small number of static graphics like the pink rectangle in our source file, the distinction between render-all and render-workarea is basically meaningless.
-But when you’re working on an animatioon, the distinction becomes crucial.
+If you're coding a small number of static graphics like the pink rectangle in our source file, the distinction between render-all and render-workarea is basically meaningless, because it takes such a short amount of time to render everything.
+But when you’re working on an animation — when you’re rendering 3000 frames and each frame takes a few milliseconds to render — the distinction becomes crucial.

+Another core tenet of Coldtype is that it should be easy to trigger things like `render-all` in a variety of ways.

+For instance, you can also type ``render_all`` into the command line prompt and hit enter.
+Or you can abbreviate that and just type in ``ra`` and hit enter.

+You can also hook that action up to a MIDI controller, by writing ``~/.coldtype.py`` configuration file.
+(More on that in the MIDI tutorial.)

+You can even write another program in any language you want that sends messages via websocket to a running coldtype program, which is how the Coldtype Adobe panel extension works.
+(More on that in the Premiere and After Effects tutorials.)